bartolomej/bitter-blocker/README.md

 ![](./assets/worthy.png)

 **Reasons to use BitterBlocker:**
-1. Bitter Blocker blocks negative tweets, so you can enjoy a positive social media experience.
+1. Blocks negative tweets, so you can enjoy a positive social media experience.
-2. Bitter Blocker protects you from online negativity and trolls.
+2. Protects you from online negativity and trolls.
-3. Bitter Blocker helps you focus on the positive aspects of life.
+3. Helps you focus on the positive aspects of life.
-4. Bitter Blocker allows you to control your social media experience.
+4. Allows you to control your social media experience.
-5. Bitter Blocker is a free chrome extension!
+5. Is a free Chrome extension!

 ## Installation